vizamo/Ansible-Ica0002/backup_sla.md

 Every version of backup is saved for 30 days.

   Usability checks
-Every sunday 3 engeneers who is in charge for IT Workflow reporting restoring and using backed up system for testing workflow and writing their reports.
+Every sunday 3 engineers, who is in charge for IT Workflow reporting, restoring and using backed up system for testing workflow and writing their reports.

   Restoration criteria
 Backup should be restorer if:
-- Ansible repository code was changed and system is crashed;
+ - Ansible repository code was changed and system is crashed after running it;
-- InfluxDB or MySQL database is crashed and usable version of data is lost.
+ - InfluxDB or MySQL database is crashed and current version of data is lost.

   RTO
 Objective recovery time is 70 min:
  - 30 min is for downloading backup information;
  - 40 min is for re-setup from ansible repository and restarting services.